morningred88/AWS/Account_management_notes.md

 We allow users choose from the cloudFormation templates organized in portfolios, and launch them safely.
 Users does not any other AWS access at all except Service Catalog.

+### Administration

+* Add products - using CloudFormation with all the defined configurations
+* Create portfolios - each portfolio is a collective products with access for specified users, groups or roles.
+For example, portfolio for Web developers, the administrator can add EC2 instances including security group, or any other AWS resources for web development.